OmowunmiOni/DSA-CAPSTONE-PROJECT-AMAZON-CASE-STUDY/README.md

 # DSA CAPSTONE PROJECT - AMAZON CASE STUDY
 This project is aimed at analysing Amazon's sales data in order to identify trends, challenges and opportunities.
 I used data analysis techniques and tools to gain insights into customer behaviour, products performance and market trends.
+This project is an exploratory Excel analysis of Amazon product listings using sales, pricing, and review data.
+It was completed as part of a data learning path focused on building core skills in spreadsheet analysis and business insights.

+---

 ## Objectives
 - To analyze Amazon's sales data to identify top-selling products and categories
 - To identify trends and patterns in customer behaviour and product performance
 - To develop recommendations for Amazon to improve sales and customer satisfaction

-## Tools used
+## 🧰 Tools Used
+- **Microsoft Excel**
-- Microsoft excel
+- Pivot Tables
-- Exploratory data analysis tools
-- Data science techniques (data cleaning, visualisation, analysis)
+- Formulas (e.g., IF, COUNTIF, AVERAGE)
+- Sorting & Filtering
-- Data (Amazon Sales data [download here]
+- Data Bucketing

+---

 ### Methodology
 To achieve the objectives of this project, I employed the following methodology:

 ### Data collection
-- Collected Amazon sales data from publicly available sources
+- Amazon sales data was collected from publicly available sources
-- Web scrapping techniques to gather data on product sales, customer reviews and ratings

 ### Data Processing
 - Cleaned and transformed the data to ensure consistency and accuracy